andrewhao/built-to-last-talk/slides.md

 I want to put forth that a good rule of thumb is an organizational pattern that isolates business processes from others.

+If you remember good ol Conway's Law, your org structure ends up pushing out a software system that reflects it.
+So why fight it?

 ---